konrad126/alfred-bear/README.md

 ## Bear App Workflow
-Simple Alfred Workflow for Bear App

-Allows you to quickly serach for notes or tag lists by their title and opening them in Bear App.
+This is a simple workflow that hooks into Bear App database and allows you to search notes and tag lists.

+You need to set the db_path environment variable to make it work.

+It will probably have the value of:

+`/Users/{your-usernme}/Library/Containers/net.shinyfrog.bear/Data/Documents/Application Data/database.sqlite`

 ## Usage

+``
 ### Notes search
 ```
 bn noteTitle